ewdlop/cursor-kivy-python-imagine-app/README.md

    - Preview changes in real-time
    - Click "Apply" to confirm or "Reset" to revert

+### Image Filters
+1. Click "Filters" button
+2. Choose from available filters:
+   - Blur: Softens the image
+   - Sharpen: Enhances image details
+   - Edge: Detects and highlights edges
+   - Emboss: Creates an embossed effect
+3. Preview the effect in real-time
+4. Click "Apply" to confirm or "Reset" to revert

 ### Image Manipulation
 1. Crop:
    - Click "Crop" button